King Charles cancels engagements after experiencing temporary side effects of cancer treatment

 (CNN) — Britain’s King Charles “required a short period of observation in hospital” on Thursday after experiencing “temporary side effects” from a scheduled cancer treatment in the morning, Buckingham Palace has said.

-“His Majesty has now returned to Clarence House and as a precautionary measure, acting on medical advice, tomorrow’s diary program will also be rescheduled,” the palace said in a statement.
+Charles, 76, has now returned to Clarence House and, on medical advice, has canceled his engagements on Friday, the palace said in a statement.

 “His Majesty would like to send his apologies to all those who may be inconvenienced or disappointed as a result,” it added.

-Note: This story has been updated with developments.